Galesburg in Knox County, Illinois — The American Midwest (Great Lakes)

 Erected 1958 by Illinois State Historical Society and the Debate Centennial Commission of Galesburg.

 Location.
 40° 56.62′ N, 90° 22.268′ W. Marker is in Galesburg, Illinois, in Knox County.
 Marker is on South Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 2 East South St., Galesburg IL 61401, United States of America.
+Marker is at or near this postal address: 2 East South St, Galesburg IL 61401, United States of America.
+Touch for directions.

 More about this marker.
 Located on the front lawn of Old Main.

 This debate site is the only one of the seven in Illinois at which the original building is still standing.
 There are additional markers on the Old Main building itself and to the east of the building there is a wayside marker at 350 S. Cherry St. (across from the Old Jail building.)
 Visitors are encouraged to park nearby (but NOT in the courthouse lot across the street) and visit Old Main.
 There are additional displays that may be seen inside Old Main during normal business hours.

 Regarding Lincoln-Douglas Debate.
 Bronze tablets by sculptor Avard Fairbank of Lincoln and Douglas flank the east door of Old Main.
 Because the debate platform blocked the east door, Lincoln and Douglas were forced to climb through the window that is now part of the Knox College president's office.
 The future President of the United States remarked, "At last I have gone through college."